 • I use small red potatoes, but Yukon gold potatoes are also a great choice.

-• You can use kielbasa or andouille sausage.
+• You can use kielbasa sausage or andouille sausage.
 Andouille sausage can be a bit spicy, so I’d recommend using that variety if you prefer a little heat.

-How long to boil shrimp
+How long do you boil shrimp?

 Shrimp cook very quickly, and it only takes about 2-3 minutes to boil shrimp.
 You can tell when your shrimp are done because they’ll be bright pink and opaque.